PySimpleGUI/DocsCleanup/cookbook.md

 This is likely the most significant feature addition in the past year.

-You hav always had this capability, but only in a manually created and polled fashion.
+You have always had this capability, but only in a manually created and polled fashion.

 ## The Solution

 1. You put your long-running operation into a thread
-2. Your thread signals the window when it iws done
+2. Your thread signals the window when it is done
 3. Windows pend using their typical `window.read()` call